MoontasirM/Snooze-Space-v2/README.md

 # Snooze Space v2

-A full-stack web application for managing and scheduling your sleep patterns and rest activities.
-Snooze Space helps users track their sleep habits, set reminders, and maintain a healthy sleep schedule.
+A hostel-style rental service where students can book rooms for naps, overnight stays, and study sessions.
+Users can also order food, receive wake-up calls, and manage bookings through the website.
+We are mainly encouraged by the idea that most students of BRACU have a long gap in between their classes.
+Many of them need a resting place for that time being.
+SnoozeSpace is our small solution to that problem.
+The name SnoozeSpace combines Snooze, which represents short naps and relaxation, and Space, which signifies a designated area.
+Together, it conveys the idea of a restful and comfortable environment tailored for students who need a break between classes.

 ## Overview

-Snooze Space v2 is a modern, full-stack application built with React and Node.js that provides users with tools to monitor, manage, and improve their sleep health.
-The application features a responsive client-side interface and a robust backend API for data management.
+Snooze Space v2 is a modern, full-stack application built with React and Node.js that aims to develop a comprehensive web application that addresses the accommodation needs of BRAC University students.
+By offering flexible booking options, additional services, and secure user management, the project seeks to enhance student well-being and productivity.
+The proposed solution is feasible within the given timeframe and resources, and it promises significant benefits for students, the university, and the development team.

 ## **Features**